francois-gm/go-kabk/2023-2024-go4-thesis-assignment/03a-css-grid-layout/README.md

 .myclass{
   display: block;
   float: left; // the element floats to the left
-  clear: right; // the element after this element will next, on the the right, if there is enough space }
+  clear: right; // the element after this element will float right of this element, if there is enough space }
 ```